 The man glanced down at his feet finding he had no shadow, as the whole place appeared to be evenly lit.
 Not even the underside of his foot cast any darkness upon the grass.
 He tried to shrug it off as he continued walking.

 Contemplating, he tried to remember who he was and how he managed to make it to this place.
-The attempt was met with sharp spike of subduing pain.
+The attempt was met with sharp spikes of subduing pain.
 He gripped the sides of his head and screamed at the sky as faint images danced in his mind.
 Though the images were indistinguishable, he felt as though they were not his memories.

 Padding through the sea of green the man now thought about how easy it was to walk.
 He nearly laughed out loud at how he had struggled so hard before.
 Had enough time passed that such an early memory would seem so distant to him?
 He fought, trying to think about how long he had been traversing the strange land.
 Hours perhaps?
 Maybe a day or two… could not have been more than a week.
 These thoughts and more made him wonder if time was just in his head.

 "SLAE!"
-A voice boomed from all directions.
+A voice boomed from all directions, startling him.

 The man spun around, trying to find the source, but all he could see was grass; the endlessness of it was sickening.
 He tired of being alone, having no memory of anyone, including himself; he was feeling lonelier now than ever.